crimx/retux/docs/guide/core-concepts.md

 Since `ActionHandlers` is strongly typed, any missing or misspelled action handler will fail TypeScript compiling.

 You can also get a single Action Handler type with `ActionHandler`.
-I will show how later in the modularization example.
+This is useful for defining large Action Handlers outside of `ActionHandlers`.

 ## Combine Action Handlers